OldManUmby/DND.SRD.Wiki/pages/18.monsters/default.md

 **Challenge** 1/4 (50 XP)

 **_Antimagic Susceptibility_**.
-The sword is incapacitated while in the area of an _antimagic field._ If targeted by _dispel magic_, the sword must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.
+The sword is incapacitated while in the area of an _antimagic field_.
+If targeted by _dispel magic_, the sword must succeed on a Constitution saving throw against the caster’s spell save DC or fall unconscious for 1 minute.

 **_False Appearance_**.
 While the sword remains motionless and isn’t flying, it is indistinguishable from a normal sword.